kwasniew/hyperbook/manuscript/ch4.md

 ## Splitting view into smaller functions

-In the previous chapters you rendered static HTML independent of the application state.
+In the previous chapters you rendered static HTML with hardcoded nodes.
-The next code snippet shows how to iterate over a list of items in a view function:
+The next code snippet shows how to render a dynamic view with a list of posts.

 ```javascript
 import { h, app } from "./web_modules/hyperapp.js";